1UC1F3R616/MultiConnection-ChatPlatform-Server-Client-Model/README.md

 # Chat Application with Sockets

-It is made <s>synchronized</s> Lock using Semaphore and It automatically forwards any new message from other users, unlike many tutorials present where sync is not done properly.
+It is made synchronized using <s>Semaphore</s> Lock and It automatically forwards any new message from other users, unlike many tutorials present where sync is not done properly.

 *Protocol used is TCP*